 Congratulations!
-You have taken the first step toward earning your graduate degree or post-graduate FNP certificate in nursing.
-Learning is life-long process, and we are pleased that you have chosen the nursing program at Governors State University (GSU) as the place to continue your education.
-GSU has been a leader in quality affordable nursing education for over 40 years.
-GSU graduates are found in a variety of health care settings and are making significant contributions throughout the state of Illinois and beyond.
+You have taken the first step toward earning your graduate degree or post-graduate certificate in nursing.
+Learning is life-long process and we are pleased that you have chosen the nursing program at Governors State University (GSU) as the place to continue your education.
+GSU has been a leader in quality nursing education for over 40 years.
+GSU graduates are found in a variety of health care settings, and are making significant contributions throughout the state of Illinois and beyond.

 Please consult the most recent Governors State University Catalog for additional information regarding the university, its programs, courses, and faculty.
-Also, you should obtain a copy of the Student Handbook.
-It is available from the Admissions or Student Development Offices, or online at www.govst.edu/handbook.
+Also, you should obtain a copy of the Community Standards Student Handbook.
+It is available from the Admissions or Student Development Offices, or online.